- What Is?

 Hypermobility syndrome facts

 - The joint hypermobility syndrome is a condition that features joints that easily move beyond the normal range expected for that particular joint.

 - Hypermobile joints tend to be inherited.

 - Symptoms of the joint hypermobility syndrome include pain in the knees, fingers, hips, and elbows.

 - Often, joint hypermobility causes no symptoms and requires no treatment.
-Treatments are customized for each individual based on their particular manifestations.
+Treatments are customized for each individual based on his or her particular manifestations.

 What is joint hypermobility syndrome?